 Sen. Carl Levin: "Mr. Gates, do you believe we are currently winning in Iraq?"

-Gates later clarified his remarks and said the US was neither winning or losing the Iraq war.
-The hearing came on a day when more than sixty people were killed in shootings and car bomb attacks in Iraq.
+Gates later clarified his remarks and said the U.S. was neither winning nor losing the Iraq War.
+The hearing came on a day when more than 60 people were killed in shootings and car bomb attacks in Iraq.
 Gates’s nomination now goes to the full Senate for a confirmation vote as early as today.
 He is widely expected to win approval.

-In other Iraq news, the New York Times is reporting at least five Marines are expected to be charged in the killing of twenty-four Iraqis in the town of Haditha last year.
-The Marines initially claimed fifteen civilians died in a roadside blast caused by insurgents.
+In other Iraq news, The New York Times is reporting at least five marines are expected to be charged in the killing of 24 Iraqis in the town of Haditha last year.
+The Marines initially claimed 15 civilians died in a roadside blast caused by insurgents.
 Months later, reports emerged the civilians were killed when marines burst into their homes and shot them dead in their nightclothes.
 Charges could come as early as today.

 In Afghanistan, five Afghans and two Americans were killed today in a suicide bombing in Kandahar.
 The bombing hit the offices of a private American security firm.

 In Mexico, leaders of the popular uprising in the state of Oaxaca are vowing to continue their struggle in the face of the arrest of Flavio Sosa.
 Sosa was arrested Monday in Mexico City after announcing the Popular Assembly of the Oaxacan People, APPO, planned to hold negotiations with the government of Felipe Calderon.
 He is now being held in a maximum-security prison.

 APPO lawyer Israel Ochoa Lara: "This stage we are living is the moment of government oppression against everything this movement represents.
 This doesn’t mean the movement is over or has been taken down.
 What’s happening is that the government has gone on the offensive with the intent of disarming the movement, and that’s why the most visible activists have been persecuted."